Evidence for spin liquid behavior in the frustrated three-dimensional $S = 1/2$ Heisenberg garnet NaCa$_{2}$Cu$_{2}$(VO$_{4}$)$_{3}$: Discussion

+Here, our minimal model Hamiltonian includes three exchange interactions $J_{1} - J_{ab} - J_{c}$ (Eq. \ref{eq:SpinModel}).
 Our exchange values suggest significant magnetic frustration between $J_{1}$ and $J_{ab}$.
-Indeed, assuming ferromagnetic chains along the c axis, two magnetic orders (illustrated in Fig. \ref{fig:4}b) compete.
+Indeed, assuming ferromagnetic chains along the c axis, two magnetic orders (illustrated in Fig.~\hyperref[fig:4]{\ref*{fig:4}c}) compete.
 If the coupling $J_{1}$ between the two sublattices dominates, both cubic sublattices order ferromagnetically while the order between them is antiferromagnetic.
 Conversely, if the interchain coupling $J_{ab}$ is stronger, neighboring chains within each sublattice order antiferromagnetically while the mean field of one sublattice on the other one cancels out.
 Crucially, because each spin is surrounded by $8$ others coupled with $J_{1}$ and $4$ others coupled with $J_{ab}$, the ratio $J_{ab}/2J_{1}$ determines the balance of the two interactions.
 In our case, this value is rather close to unity ($J_{ab}/2J_{1} \simeq 0.76$), highlighting the strong frustration among these competing exchange paths.
-Altough a direct comparison with the bcc calculations of Refs. \cite{Ghosh2019,Sonnenschein2020} is difficult due to the small tetragonal distorsion present in \NCCVO, we note that the quantum paramagnetic region of their phase diagram lies between the two magnetic orders described above (corresponding to those identified as $(2\pi,0,0)$ and $(\pi,\pi,0)$).
-Thus, the frustration induced spin liquid state of \NCCVO\ suggested in the schematic phase diagram in Fig. \ref{fig:4}b is certainly related to their quantum disordered state.
+Suprinsingly, while the model Hamiltonian relevant for \NCCVO\ significantly departs from the $J_1 - J_2$ Heisenberg bcc model due to the tetragonal distortion, we recover an analogous strongly frustrated situation.
+Although a direct comparison with the bcc calculations of Refs. \cite{Ghosh2019,Sonnenschein2020} is difficult due to the distorsion present in \NCCVO, we note that the quantum paramagnetic region of their phase diagram lies between the two magnetic orders described above (corresponding to those identified as $(2\pi,0,0)$ and $(\pi,\pi,0)$).
+Thus, a potentially frustration-induced spin liquid state of \NCCVO\, as suggested in the schematic phase diagram in Fig.~\hyperref[fig:4]{\ref*{fig:4}c}, might be related to their quantum disordered state.
+Along this line, a comparison to the excitation spectrum of quantum spin liquid phases potentially existing for this $J_{1} - J_{ab} - J_{c}$ interaction scheme could shed new lights on the unconventional inelastic and quasi-elastic signals observed in \NCCVO.
+Finally, although the intrinsic disorder from mixed Na/Ca site occupancy appears less severe than in some rare-earth quantum magnets \cite{Zhu2017}, it should still be accounted for in any future realistic simulations of the excitations.
+In particular, the link between persistent fluctuations as observed in $\mu$SR and the presence of disorder, even at a minute level \cite{Hodges2002,DOrtenzio2013,Chang2014}, should be investigated further.